 As an independent traveler, I've never been too interested in cruising as a vacation option.
 Hairy chest contests?
 Not for me.
 Casinos and cheesy stage shows?
 I'll pass.
 For me, traveling is about experiencing a destination, not onboard bells and whistles.
 And I've never felt comfortable descending upon a tiny island port with a teeming crowd of 2,500 other tourists.

-But on a recent trip to Alaska's Inside Passage with Lindblad Expeditions, I realized that there's a whole other side of the cruise industry that's actually ideal for independent travelers like me: expedition cruising.
+But on a recent trip to Alaska's Inside Passage with Lindblad Expeditions, I realized that there's a whole other side of the cruise industry that's actually ideal for independent travelers like me: expedition cruises.

 I sailed aboard Lindblad's National Geographic Sea Lion with only 60 fellow passengers, and the ship's fairly basic amenities -- one lounge, one dining room, small cabins -- played second fiddle to our experiences of the destination itself: Zodiac landings on deserted beaches, up-close views of calving glaciers, forest hikes led by veteran naturalists, and spectacular views of breaching whales and sleek sea lions.
 It was everything I didn't know cruising could be.

 Is an expedition cruise right for you?
 Read on for six reasons to give expedition cruising a try.

 Think of expedition cruising as "soft adventure."
 You'll sail to some of the most remote places on Earth -- like Antarctica, the Amazon or the Galapagos Islands -- but rather than roughing it in a tent or swatting mosquitoes in a jungle lodge, you'll be based in a comfortable, climate-controlled ship.